WangJieying/SSDMD-resources/QualityMetrics.md

 # Quality Metrics
 ### PSNR

-PSNR metric has wide usage in the image processing literature, it is simple to compute and has clear physical meanings.However, this metric does not match well perceived visual quality, see the following examples.
+PSNR metric has wide usage in the image processing literature, it is simple to compute and has clear physical meanings.
+However, this metric does not match well perceived visual quality, see the following examples.

 ![Orig](./imgs/originalFlower.jpg)